MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * create files to deal with animations exclusively
   * add transition from spa fallback to app (e.g. dashboard page) and transition into dashboard page
   * Make sure page is not fully rendered until after our frame has animated
   * fix fakeapi